deep-stack/go-ethereum/statediff/README.md

 `--statediff.file.path` full path (including filename) to write statediff data out to when operating in file mode

+`--statediff.file.wapath` full path (including filename) to write statediff watched addresses out to when operating in file mode

 The service can only operate in full sync mode (`--syncmode=full`), but only the historical RPC endpoints require an archive node (`--gcmode=archive`)

 e.g.